Smoke-free apartment buildings are becoming the wave

 apartment policies.
 It also points out economic reasons for landlords to adopt

-by stating that the number of smoke-free apartments is growing almost daily in
+concludes by stating that the number of smoke-free apartments is growing almost

 For a more detailed discussion of these issues, see the materials below.
 For